 Internships are meant to be educational opportunities, especially in Germany, so you should be learning just as much as you are performing work.

-It doesn't necessarily have to be something formal, it could be as simple as sitting down with your supervisor and discussing the skills you want to build and kind of tasks and achievements you want to to accomplish.
-Or if you feel you already have a good plan, create a proposal to show to your supervisor, but just be sure you don't overstep your boundaries.
+It doesn't necessarily have to be something formal.
+It could be as simple as sitting down with your supervisor and discussing the skills you want to build and the tasks and achievements you want to accomplish.
+Or, if you feel you already have a good plan, create a proposal to show to your supervisor, but be sure you don't overstep your boundaries.

 6. Take Every Opportunity To Practice Your German

 Most Germans speak English, and you may even find yourself in an internship where English is the predominant language in the office, but being able to speak German will make your experience living in Germany a thousand times better.
 You may find that your colleagues or other Germans want to practice their English with you or ask you translation questions.
 Take that opportunity to ask for the favor returned!